 Choosing the right contractor is just as important as selecting the furnace itself.
 A flawless installation by a skilled technician ensures your system runs safely, efficiently, and lasts as long as it should.
 I always recommend getting written quotes from at least three different licensed and insured companies.
 Don't just compare the final numbers; look at the details.
 A good quote will break down the costs for the unit, labor, and any other necessary materials or permits.
 Be wary of any bid that is significantly lower than the others, as it could be a red flag.
 Check customer reviews and ask for references to feel confident you’re hiring a trustworthy professional.

-Key Questions to Ask Your HVAC Contractor
+What to Ask Your HVAC Contractor Before You Hire

 Choosing the right person to install your new furnace is just as important as picking the furnace itself.
 A great installation ensures your system runs efficiently and safely for years, while a poor one can lead to headaches and extra costs.
 Before you commit, it’s smart to have a conversation with any potential contractor to make sure they’re the right fit for the job.
 A trustworthy professional will be happy to answer your questions and provide clear, direct information, so don't hesitate to speak up.